 Lowcountry Rapid Transit

-The Lowcountry Rapid Transit (LCRT) project is a proposed 26-mile bus rapid transit system between Charleston, North Charleston and Summerville that would provide reliable travel, connect communities, and energize economic opportunities along the corridor.
+The Lowcountry Rapid Transit (LCRT) project is a proposed 21.5-mile bus rapid transit system connecting the Exchange Park in Ladson to Downtown Charleston that would provide reliable travel, connect communities, and energize economic opportunities along the corridor.

 LCRT would provide residents with dependable, frequent transportation and greater access to opportunities throughout the region.
 Connections between communities and employment centers would be enhanced and would also accommodate other modes such as biking and walking.

 - Growth in employment clusters and affordable housing